zio/zio-config/docs/usingconfigdescriptor/index.md

    */
 ```

-`markdown` will be rendered to markdown format, yielding
+In the above `markdown` is a standard markdown format string, rendered as:

    |FieldName             |Format                 |Description               |Sources |
    |---                   |---                    |---                       |---     |